 These baked yuca fries are crispy on the outside and fluffy on the inside.
-The creamy cilantro dipping sauce is tangy, herbaceous, and ridiculously addictive!
+The creamy cilantro dipping sauce is tangy, herbaceous, and ridiculously addictive.

 What is Yuca

-Ingredients Notes + Substitutions
+Key Ingredients + Substitutions

 How to Peel Yuca for Fries